composewell/packcheck/README.md

 package.
 The CI configs can be modified **declaratively** to adapt to **any** kind of build scenario you can imagine.

-The package includes `packcheck.sh`, a high level universal super build script;
-a short and sweet command to uniformly, consistently build and comprehensively sanity test a Haskell package across build tools (stack/cabal) and across all platforms to ensure that all is well with the package.
+The package includes `packcheck.sh`, a high level universal super build script to uniformly, consistently build and comprehensively sanity test a Haskell package across build tools (stack/cabal) and across all platforms (Linux/MacOS/Windows).
 You do not need to be familiar with any of the build tools to use it.

 This is also a minimal yet complete model package (with tests, benchmarks, Linux/MacOS/Windows CI already working) that can be used as a starting point to develop a new package.
-Beginners can use it to learn about haskell package metadata and builds.
+Beginners can use it to learn about haskell package metadata structure.

 ## What all does it do?